 In many ways, the method of “getting to yes” is similar to the practice of nonviolent communication.
 The goal is to remain neutral and objective while negotiating; Fisher uses the expression “separating the people from the problem” to describe it.
 Another element of the models encourages a focusing the negotiation on interests at hand.
 Unlike typical visions of hard-headed negotiations, this element encourages thoughtful questioning of the rationale behind positions instead of a quick response which may be presumptuous or charged.

-The stand-out element, for me, in this model is the process by which the parties are encouraged to brainstorm possible options for mutual gain.
+The parties in conflict brainstorm possible options for mutual gain.
+This brainstorming stands out to me as particularly collaborative.
 The book offers suggestions for how to encourage looking a problems from varied perspectives and even suggesting outlandish options to encourage generation of more logical ones.

 Fishers partner, William Ury, has a (well done) 30-video that covers the basics of the model.
 Check it out!

-I recently did a training for a group of senior leaders who wanted to generate some ideas and brainstorming about how they, as a group, could set some norms around productivity.
-They have the mindset that if everyone followed some of the same guidelines, it would be a whole lot easier for everyone.
-For example, they were considering having so called “quiet periods” where emailing each other and setting meetings were off limits so that they could all chip away at their to-do lists and accomplish some of their bigger projects.
+I recently did a training for a group of senior leaders who wanted to set some norms around productivity.
+They wanted to all followed the same guidelines to make it easier for everyone.
+For example, they considered “quiet periods” where emailing each other and setting meetings were off limits so that they could all chip away at their to-do lists and accomplish some of their bigger projects.

 The title comes from the brilliant Mark Twain who (may or may not have) said “If your job is to eat a frog, eat it first thing in the morning, and if your job is to eat two frogs, eat the big one first.”